 - At least 30 feet of string with a weight attached to the end

-- Dig a 2-foot pilot hole with a post hole digger.
+- Dig a two-foot pilot hole with a post hole digger.

 - With the post driver, drive the first section of the well point into the hole until about 10 inches remain above ground.

 - Add another section of pipe by removing the cap and installing an internally threaded coupling.
 Replace the cap to protect the threads and continue driving, adding pipe sections as each section has about 10 inches showing above ground.

 - Continue adding sections of pipe as you drive the pipe.
 You will know you have reached water when you hear a hollow sound when you strike the pipe.

 - To determine how deep you are into the water table, remove the cap on the pipe and drop the weighted string down the pipe.
 When it hits the bottom, pull it back up to see how much of the string is wet.
 Continue driving the well point until you are sure the entire screen is underwater.